amarantha-k/cbas/_drafts/primer-beer.md

 and that you know how to interact with it using the Couchbase Console.
 It also assumes that you have the Couchbase beer-sample example data bucket installed on that system.
-Finally, this document assumes that you have already downloaded and successfully installed the Analytics DP and that you have verified that it is up and running (for example, by issuing a simple SQL++ test query like:
+Finally, this document assumes that you have already downloaded and successfully installed the Analytics DP and that you have verified that it is up and running (for example, by issuing a simple SQL++ test query as shown below:

     "Let there be beer!";

 As you read through this document, you should try each step for yourself on your own Analytics instance.
-You can use whatever your favorite Analytics interface is to do this (for example, cbq or curl);
+You can use whatever your favorite Analytics interface is to do this (for example, Analytics Workbench, cbq, or curl);
 Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you'll need to start down the path of exploring the power of NoSQL data analytics.
 As you have already heard by now, this will hopefully prove to be a freeing experience:
-CBAS SQL++ queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
+Analytics SQL++ queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
-As a result, you will find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create covering indexes to ask queries, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.
+As a result, you can find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create covering indexes to ask queries, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.

 ## The World of Data in Analytics ##
-In this section you will learn about the Analytics world model for data.
+In this section, you will learn about the Analytics world model for data.

 ### Organizing Data in Analytics ###

 The top-level organizing concept in the Analytics data world is the _dataverse_.
-A dataverse---short for "data universe"---is a place (similar to a database or a schema in a relational DBMS) in which to create and manage data types, datasets, and other artifacts for a given Analytics application.
+A dataverse,short for "data universe", is a place (similar to a database or a schema in a relational DBMS) in which to create and manage data types, datasets, and other artifacts for a given Analytics application.
 In the Analytics DP, all of the data types that you might need come pre-installed, and the kind of datasets that you will create are called "shadow datasets".
-These datasets are containers -- collections of JSON objects -- that contain real-time shadow copies of selected front-end data.
+These datasets are containers - collections of JSON objects - that contain real-time shadow copies of selected front-end data.
 When you start using a Analytics instance for the first time, it starts out "empty";
 it contains no data other than the Analytics system catalogs (which live in a special dataverse called the "Metadata" dataverse).
-To store your data in CBAS, you can create a dataverse and then use it to hold the _datasets_ for your own data.
+To store your data in Analytics, you can create a dataverse and then use it to hold the _datasets_ for your own data.
 However, you also get a "default" dataverse for free, and Analytics will just use that if you don't create a new one.
 Let's put these concepts to work.

 Our sample scenario here involves information about beers and their breweries.
-We'll use the "Default" dataverse, to keep things simple, so our first task is to tell CBAS about the Couchbase Server data that we want to shadow and the shadow datasets where we want it to live.
+We'll use the "Default" dataverse, to keep things simple, so our first task is to tell Analytics about the Couchbase Server data that we want to shadow and the shadow datasets where we want it to live.
-The following CBAS DDL statements show how we can tell CBAS about the "beer-sample" bucket in Couchbase Server, where all of the beer and brewery information resides, and ask CBAS to shadow the data using two datasets, breweries and beers.
+The following Analytics DDL statements show how we can tell Analytics about the "beer-sample" bucket in Couchbase Server, where all of the beer and brewery information resides, and ask Analytics to shadow the data using two datasets, breweries and beers.

     CREATE BUCKET beerBucket WITH {"name":"beer-sample","nodes":"127.0.0.1"};
     CREATE SHADOW DATASET breweries ON beerBucket WHERE `type` = "brewery";